A good fruit requires

 HR: Bl 16,21,23,32

-High vigor variety with erect plant habit for growing in winter and spring.
+A variety with medium-high vigor and erect plant habit for growing in fall, winter and spring.
 Leaf is mildly blistered, with a medium dark green coloring.
-Good size and performance under different conditions.
-Nice closed base and excellent uniformity.
+Good size and behavior and uniformity under different conditions.
+Medium early cycle, with top closure close to harvest time.

 Red Little Gem for growing at the height of summer.
 Medium size and vigor.
 Deep, shiny red color is highly attractive.
 Excellent tolerance to bolting and holds well in the field.
 Very pretty, uniform pieces.